rasundsbak/rtd-tutorial/docs/source/index.rst

 Module Index
 ============
-The following is a list of all modules, classes, functions, and other components included in this package.
+The following is a list of all modules, classes functions, and other components included in this package.
 You can use this index to quickly navigate to the documentation for each component.

 .. toctree::
    :maxdepth: 2